 Mariah is a wanderlust from Omaha, NE and graduated from the University of Nebraska-Lincoln with a bachelor’s degree in Environmental Studies and Fisheries & Wildlife.
 She has been a member of the Platte Basin Timelapse team since 2013 and loves the wild places the project takes her and the passionate humans she continues to meet.
-Over the past several years she has learned what it takes to tell compelling stories about our natural world using time-lapse and traditional photography and videography.
+She has learned what is required to tell compelling stories about our natural world using time-lapse and traditional photography and videography.
 In the age of technology, she sees the importance of communicating science and environmental issues through visually innovative ways.
 With a future of climate uncertainties, alarming rates of extinction, and the mass degradation of our planet’s resources, her goal is to continue to further her skills in conservation storytelling in hopes to protect biodiversity and the wild places these creatures call home.

 Posted on April 12, 2017

 Posted on June 14, 2016

 We drive down a long gravel road parting a sea of grass.
 I look up and see the moon – a fingernail crescent.
 We park the truck in front of an old gnarled cottonwood tree and cut the lights.
 To the west, the night sky is still dark and star-filled; to the east dawn is […]

 Posted on January 7, 2016

 The roads were dark, the truck was full of gear, and the Platte Basin Timelapse team was headed to the Nebraska Sandhills.
 We were on our way to the Switzer Ranch, 16 miles northwest of Burwell, Nebr.
 This would be my first time experiencing a cattle drive and being immersed in the Nebraska Sandhills.
 I could not have been more excited.